Walking Tour: Stop H

 Scott Connection

-The statue commemorates King George IV’s visit to Edinburgh in August 1822 — an event largely organised and symbolically choreographed by Sir Walter Scott.
+The statue commemorates the royal visit of King George IV to Edinburgh in 1822 — an event organised and choreographed by Sir Walter Scott.
+Scott coordinated the pageantry of the visit, advised citizens on appropriate forms of celebration, and helped shape the symbolic presentation of Scotland during the royal procession.

 Date Range Relevant to Scott: 1822 (Royal Visit to Scotland)